NREL-Sienna/PowerGraphics.jl/docs/src/how_to_guides/backends.md

     plots - run the `gr()` command to load
   - [PlotlyJS](@extref Plots [Plotly-/-PlotlyJS](https://github.com/spencerlyon2/PlotlyJS.jl)):
     creates interactive plots - run the `plotlyjs()` command to load

+If you run neither command, `PowerGraphics.jl` will default to using GR.